markpsycho/DeDupe/README.md

 	3. sys

 To run the program
-Command:  python intern.py <filename>
+Command:  python intern.py <filename>  > <outputfile>

 Output will be  clusters of unique patients

-Note: default file name is â€œDeduplication-Problem-Sample-Dataset.csvâ€
+Note: default file name is “Deduplication-Problem-Sample-Dataset.csv”